The striking portraits that speak to humanity now

 Elsewhere, Grace has chosen to use alternative therapies to treat her tumor and, like her name, she is the epitome of humility and dignity as she stands submerged in water.
 Carol Anne Mayer survived a house fire and has rebuilt her life; now she voluntarily counsels burns victims.
 These women, like many others in the book, have come through or are coping with huge challenges, but they refuse to be beaten.
 Their remarkable resilience is deeply humbling.

 There are the people boldly adapting to a changing world or who keep on keeping on even as their way of life is increasingly threatened.
-That's shown by the little girl whose family lives on the remote Arctic Archipelago of Svalbard where the signs of climate emergency are rapid and profound: waters are warming, sea ice is melting.
+That's shown by a little girl whose family lives on the remote Arctic Archipelago of Svalbard where the signs of climate emergency are rapid and profound: waters are warming, sea ice is melting.
 Beneath a threatening sky she plays on a trampoline as any child plays anywhere in the world.

 There are those who have found great comfort through photography, such as the mother who took pictures to cope with the challenges of caring for her ailing father and young son, or the photographer who began a portrait project with her mother who has depression.